cgregurich/SoftwareRasterizer/thoughts.md

 WILO 10/3:
 Implemented Bresenhams so now I can draw any line.
-* Work on understanding all three functions since they're a bit different from the original, and you didn't understand the original perfecttly either.
+* Work on understanding all three functions since they're a bit different from the original, and you didn't understand the original perfectly either.
 * Look into if it's normal for Bresenham to not draw vertical lines very well?
 Seems the second pixel drawn after (x0, y0) is always a diagonal point rather than straight down?
 Probably an implementation issue, I would think?

+WILO: 10/6: why does vertical line not work correctly?????

+## Problems Tackled
+* Implemented line drawing using Bresenham's Line Drawing Algorithm
+* Figured out why vertical line wasn't being drawn correctly: had dx and dy swapped in one calculation in plotLineHigh

 Apparently a software rasterizer needs four things: